 Depress the brake pedal, then pull the handle up and press the button.
-Lower the handle to the release position while holding in the button.
+Lower the handle all the way down while holding in the button.

 ▼Brake System Warning Light

 This warning has the following functions:

 Parking brake warning

 The light comes on when the parking brake is applied with the ignition switch in the START or ON position.
 It goes off when the parking brake is fully released.